-February 3, 2023: Commonwealth vs. Rogers, Municipal Court of Philadelphia – Case Dismissed.
+February 3, 2023: Commonwealth vs. J.R., Municipal Court of Philadelphia – Case Dismissed.
 Client was arrested because he used a firearm, which he lawfully possessed and had a gun permit, against a criminal who was stealing his car.
 Client was taking out the trash when he saw the car thief.
 Police arrested him and charged him with assault, reckless endangerment, and possession of instrument of crime with intent because he told the police that he fired at the thief for stealing his car.
 Attorney Douglas Earl’s defense was based on Corpus Delicti rule.

 Defense Against Assault and Battery Charges